Rafee-M/Ground-Truth-Annotator/README.md

+# Ground Truth Annotator

+Supplementary project to our Junior Design Project.

 A lightweight, local tool designed to speed up the manual correction of AI-generated ground truth data for medical prescription handwriting OCR.

 Everything runs 100% locally in your browser—no medical data or images leave your machine.